freddolino-lab/ipod/docs/main_config.md

 can be found [here](example_main_config_file.conf).

-Here, we describe the configurable options in the main configuration file in the top-level directory for a given IPOD project.
+Here, we describe the configurable options in the main configuration file in the top_level directory for a given IPOD project.

 We assume you are using our singularity container as described [here][sing-link] in our discussion of the configurable options below.